toxickore/mongo-rs-force-primary/README.md

 - Ubuntu 16.04LTS
 - Running as non privileged user through sudo commands
 - Using the mongo docker container
-- This docker image is already built as: docker built -t docker_ex .
-- Packages mongodb-clients,docker.io installed
+- Packages mongodb-clients, docker.io installed

 How to run this replication set:
 Just run the start.sh script